giorgioc00/BTC-Weighted-DCA/README.md

 ## Development Notes
 - Format with `gofmt -w .`; vet with `go vet ./...`.
-- Add new indicators under `internal/domain/indicators` and wire into `strategy.DynamicDCA.calculateAllIndicators` and `calculateScore`.
+- Add new indicators under `pipeline/indicators` and wire into `pipeline/signals.calculateAllIndicators` and `calculateScore`.
 - Place new tests under `tests/` mirroring package names; use `testdata/` for fixtures that differ from production.

 ## Limitations / Next Steps